jvc-byte/celo-alfajores/foundry-storage/README.md

 This project demonstrates how to use Foundry to develop, test, and deploy a simple `Storage` smart contract.
 The contract allows storing and retrieving a single `uint256` value.
 The repository is organized for clarity and ease of use, with scripts and tests following best practices.

+## License Effect

+This project uses the `GPL-3.0` license for the smart contract (`src/Storage.sol`).
+This means:

+- Anyone can use, modify, and distribute the contract code.
+- Any derivative or deployed version must also be open-sourced under the same GPL-3.0 license.
+- Closed-source or proprietary use of derivatives is not allowed.
+- This ensures improvements and changes remain open and free for the community.

 ## Project Structure

 - `src/Storage.sol` — The main Storage contract.